Tympanoplasty is a surgery done to repair the eardrum and middle ear bones. The eardrum and bones are necessary to hear.

 To insure proper healing, avoid the following: Blowing your nose hardSneezingExposing your ear to water—Ask your doctor how to wash your hair and shower for the first few weeks after surgery.FlyingSwimming or divingHeavy weight lifting and straining

-After arriving home, contact your doctor if any of the following occurs: Signs of infection, including fever and chillsIncreasing fluid or foul-smelling fluid draining from the earRedness, swelling, increased pain, bleeding, or discharge from the incision siteLightheadednessPain that you cannot control with the medications you have been givenCough, shortness of breath, or chest painAny new symptoms
+It is important to monitor your recovery.
+Alert your doctor to any problems.
+If any of the following occur, call your doctor: Signs of infection, including fever and chillsIncreasing fluid or foul-smelling fluid draining from the earRedness, swelling, increased pain, bleeding, or discharge from the incision siteLightheadednessPain that cannot be controlled with the medications you've been givenNew or worsening symptoms

 Tympanoplasty.
 Northwest ENT Associates website.
 Available at: